Ashish-Shinde/website/content/project/firmware.md

 date = "2016-04-27"

 # Project title.
-title = "Firmware/Embedded Systems Projects"
+title = "FPGA, Firmware/Embedded Systems Projects"

 # Project summary to display on homepage.
 #summary = "An example of linking directly to an external project website using `external_link`."